Mr-Smarty/brick-sorter/readme.md

 # brick-sorter-cli

+This tool is made for you if you know which Lego sets you have, but their parts are all mixed.
+This tool allows you to add your sets, then sort your parts into their sets using a camera/webcam.

 ## Install

 You will need Node JS installed.
 If you run into issues, note the project was built with `v22.16.0`.